therealkevind/COP4520A2/README.md

 Guest 0 announces that all guests have visited!
   All 3 guests have visited!
 ```
-Notice that the leader never eats the cupcake (or at least not until after the game and simulation end), and that the other guests encounter a cupcake multiple times but only eat it the first time.
+Notice that the leader never eats the cupcake (or at least not until after the game and simulation end), and that the other guests both encounter a cupcake multiple times but only eat it the first time.

 # Problem 2
 An implicit assumption is that the guests will prioritize allowing everyone who wants to see the vase to do so at some point.